bexelbie/bexelbie.github.io/_posts/2021-04-12-youtube-rockstar.md

 Many people wonder why I haven't been blogging recently[^1].
 It's because I have become a star of Youtube[^2].

 When I moved across town my new flat didn't have good wifi signal in one of the rooms.
-So I decided to give our old friend, powerline ethernet a try.
+So I decided to give our old friend, power line ethernet a try.
 Yeah, seriously, ethernet over an active power line.
 What will they think of next, trains on streets[^3]?

 I wound up not keeping the unit because I figured out a better place to sit my wifi router, but, you can watch my debut on Youtube on my fancy channel: